 Oliver Kahn was Trapp’s idol, he said in an interview.
 Peter-Wust-Gymnasium was Trapp’s alma mater.
 Trapp became engaged to Brazilian model Izabel Goulart in July 2018.
 Trapp speaks six languages, including Portuguese.

 Kevin Trapp Net Worth And Salary

-Kevin Trapp has a net worth of $30 million.
+Kevin Trapp has a net worth of $35 million as of 2023.